 Cash Lowe is the Organizational Chaplain at Shepherd’s House Ministries, and in a recent interview he explains why our team fell in love with the phrase “Grace Changes Everything.”

-As the men and women who walk through our doors are marred with the mask of shame and fear, it is a crucial part of our mission to share the kind of love and grace the proves we are a genuine and safe community where true healing can take place.
+As the men and women who walk through our doors are marred with the mask of shame and fear, it is a crucial part of our mission to share the kind of love and grace that proves we are a genuine and safe community where true healing can take place.

 We strive to be a place where there is freedom to remove the mask, peel back the layers that have built throughout years of living in crisis, and to learn together what it means to be authentic.